mwrynn/tntgen/README.md

 (The key thing to look for when verifying these programs are installed is that you get no error such as `command not found`.)

-### Running TNTGEN:
+### Downloading, Building and Running TNTGEN:
-1. Clone this code repository by entering in your command prompt/terminal:
+1. Download this code repository by `git clone`ing it.
+To do so, enter in your command prompt/terminal:
 ```
 git clone https://github.com/mwrynn/tntgen.git
 ```

 This will create a directory called `tntgen`, populated with all the files in this code repository.

-2. Go the the `tntgen` directory in your command prompt/terminal.
+2. Go the the newly created `tntgen` directory in your command prompt/terminal.
 For example: `cd ./tntgen`

 3. Build `tntgen` by running the maven command: `mvn package`.
 This should output a whole bunch of stuff, but what you're looking for is the very end of the output to look something like:
 ```